emuvi/errcode/README.md

 # ErrCode

-Call the command New ErrCode to generate uniques error codes inside a workspace.
+ErrCode is a command extension for VSCode that generates uniques error codes inside a workspace.

+Call the command "New ErrCode" to generate a new error code.